Characteristics of electronic invoicing in Chile

 • Exact origin and destination addresses of the goods.

-• Detailed description of the goods being transported (name, quantity, weight or volume, and unit price when applicable).
+• Detailed description of the goods being transported, including name, quantity, weight or volume, and unit price, when applicable.

-• For shipments not related to a sale, the unit price may be omitted, provided that the reason for the shipment is clearly indicated (e.g., internal transfer, consignment, or return).
+For shipments that do not involve a sale, the unit price may be omitted, provided that the reason for the transportation is clearly indicated, such as consignment, internal transfer, repair, distribution, or return.

 Types of Electronic Dispatch Guide in Chile